… infection, treatment means you can do something about it

 The Cumbernauld clinic will begin on Tuesday 28th January at Cumbernauld Health Centre, North Carbrain Road and will run from 5.00 p.m. to …

-… each year we raise awareness of World AIDS Day.
-More than 100,000 people are living with HIV in the UK today, but around 1 in 6 people in the UK living with HIV don’t know they have it – making regular testing very important.
+… December each year we raise awareness of World AIDS Day.
+Around 90,000 people are living with HIV in the UK today, 96% of those diagnosed are now accessing treatment and 97% have viral suppression.
+Around 12% of people in the UK living with HIV don’t know they have it – making regular testing very important.
+HIV continues to disproportionately affect men who have sex with men as well as individuals of black African ethnicity, but HIV can affect anyone!

 How does it feel to live with HIV in Scotland?
 The only way most of us can begin to understand is through listening to people who live with it every day.